What do volunteer fellows do?

 Because Nome is on the seacoast, winter temperatures are milder than in Alaska’s interior.
 Winter days can vary from +20° to -25° F, with occasional colder periods dropping below -40° F every couple of years.
 Adaptation to the cold is surprisingly easy.
 Both the KNOM studio and the volunteer house are super-insulated buildings, well heated and cheerful.

 How do you handle the darkness?

 Since Nome is south of the Arctic Circle, we have sunlight every day of the year: 3 hours 54 minutes of it at the winter solstice.
 Conversely, between May and August, the sky never gets completely dark.
 Interestingly, newcomers find it more difficult to adjust to the brightness of the summer nights.
 In the winter, trips out on the tundra when possible and a steady diet of vitamin D helps lighten the mood.

 What are the living conditions?

-The KNOM volunteer house is a 7-bedroom, super-insulated home with full amenities, including cable TV, wireless internet access, long-distance telephone service, and a second floor deck with a great view of downtown Nome and the Bering Sea.
+The KNOM volunteer house is a 6-bedroom, super-insulated home with full amenities, including cable TV, wireless internet access, long-distance telephone service.
+There is a spacious living area, a chapel, and several bathrooms.
+The second floor deck has a great view of downtown Nome and the Bering Sea.